AWS Security Blog

 To implement the preceding control objectives on AWS, use three primary capabilities:

 - Service control policies (SCPs) – AWS Organizations policies that you can use to establish the maximum available permissions for your principals (IAM roles or users) within your organization.
-SCPs help you ensure that your accounts stay within your organization’s access control guidelines.
-In the context of data perimeters, you use SCPs so that your identities can access only trusted resources from expected networks.
+SCPs help you ensure that your principals stay within your organization’s access control guidelines.
+In the context of data perimeters, use SCPs so your identities can only access trusted resources from expected networks.

 Let’s expand the previous table to include the corresponding policies you would use to implement the controls for each of the control objectives.